onepanelio/core-docs/docs/getting-started/quickstart.md

   </TabItem>
   <TabItem value="microk8s">

-    With a local deployment, you'll need to set up DNS with a wildcard so you can access the various parts of the onepanel system.
+    With a local deployment, you may also need to set up DNS locally.
+Follow the instructions below to do this using [Dnsmasq](https://thekelleys.org.uk/dnsmasq/doc.html).
-    We're going to set up DNSMASQ.
-First, we need to get some information about our setup.

-    Run
+    Run the following command:

     ```bash
     opctl app status
     ```

-    The message will be something like this
+    You'll get a similar output to below:

     ```text
     In your DNS, add an A record for *.onepanel.test and point it to '198.168.99.0'
     Once complete, your application will be running at https://app.onepanel.test
     ```

-    Record the ip address, `198.168.99.0` and the domain `.onepanel.test`.
+    Record the IP address, `198.168.99.0` and the domain `*.onepanel.test`.

-    Then, go to our guide to setting up [DNSMASQ](/docs/deployment/configuration/dns)
+    Then, follow the instructions at [Local DNS with Dnsmasq](/docs/deployment/configuration/dns) to set up local DNS.

   </TabItem>
   </Tabs>

-6. Log in

- Use the following command to get your auth token to log into Onepanel:
+6. Use the following command to get your auth token to log into Onepanel:

   <Tabs
   groupId="cloud-provider"